The ProLon Fasting Mimicking Diet — Get Better, Not Older

 What food does the trick?
 The ProLon Fasting Mimicking Diet

-The ProLon FMD is the only meal program that has gone through clinical trials; in the case, at the University of Southern California.
-(It’s also been patented for its anti-aging effects!)
+The ProLon FMD is the only meal program that has gone through clinical trials.
+It’s also been patented for its anti-aging effects!

 Watch Dr. James Kelly describe the special foods that trick your body into thinking it’s fasting and thereby conveying the benefits of fasting: